materialsproject/pymatgen/docs_rst/installation.rst

    number of input and output formats supported by OpenBabel.
 5. networkx: For graph analysis associated with critic2 topological analysis of electron charge densities, pygraphviz is also required for visualization.
-6. nose - For unittesting.
+6. pytest - For unittesting.
 Not optional for developers.

 Optional non-Python programs
 ----------------------------